captain-bender/mqtt-workshop/environment-setup.md

 Create a dedicated folder for our client scripts and set up a Python virtual environment inside it.
 This keeps our project dependencies tidy.

+This step assumes that you have installed Python 3 on your laptop.

 Instructions:

 - On your computer (not inside the mqtt_workshop folder), create a new folder to hold your client scripts.
 Let's call it smartbuilding_client.